rickkas7/DeviceKeyHelperRK/README.md

 bool save(const DeviceKeyHelperSavedData *savedData)
 ```

+The functions should return true on success or false on error, such as no saved data existing yet.

 You don't have to use lambda functions, you can use plain C callbacks, but the lambda is particularly handy because of the capture.
 In the EEPROM example, it captures `[offset]` so the load and save functions have access to it.

+The size of the data to save or load can be found by `sizeof(*savedData)` or `sizeof(DeviceKeyHelperSavedData)`.

+When loading data, if the size you have saved is not the same as `sizeof(DeviceKeyHelperSavedData)` you should return false.